 If there is a number stamped near the keyhole, a locksmith should be able to make a replacement safe key quickly by cutting a key by code.
 That number tells the locksmith what key blank is needed and how to cut the key.
 With that, a key to your safe can be easily made.

 If there is no number stamped on the keyhole, the locksmith may use a technique called impressioning to make the key.

 This take a bit longer to do because the locksmith will first need to determine what key blank needs to be used from thousands of possible blanks.
 An experienced local locksmith shop, such as one of our Arizona lock shops, should be able to make it rather quickly though.

 Sometimes the safe key needed will be a restricted key.
 This means that it doesn’t take a standard key blank that the locksmith has access to, or it may take a high-security key that cannot be picked or impressioned.
 When this is the case, the locksmith can still get you in. but the lock may need to be drilled out and then replaced (if possible).

 See our article on What it Costs to Open a Safe.

-How Locksmiths Impression Safe KeysHow to Impression a Key.
+How Do Locksmiths Impression Safe KeysHow to Impression a Key.

 Robert has been the Owner of ACME Locksmith, Arizona’s #1 Rated Locksmith, since 2007.
-ACME has provided locksmith service to over 160,000 Phoenix houses and businesses.
+Robert’s company has provided locksmith service to over 160,000 Phoenix houses and businesses.